iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 > Not info I need.
 Where are vaccination sites?
 What are age requirements?
 Who is now eligible?, etc.<br> :date: __2021-01-19 18:11:05__

-> There was no way to quickly self-report a positive test, so the contact tracing is useless.<br> :date: __2021-01-19 03:55:09__

 #### 1-star reviews